Atlinx/Godot-Mono-CustomResourceRegistry/README.md

 > NOTE: This is for Godot 4.x.
 If you are using Godot 3.x please refer to the godot-3.x branch.

 This is a Godot C# plugin that registers custom C# resources and custom nodes for **Godot 4.x**.
 This plugin serves as a workaround for the Godot engine's [C# resource missing in context menu issue](https://github.com/godotengine/godot/issues/27470).
+Once [C# resource exports](https://github.com/godotengine/godot/pull/72619) gets merged into the engine, this plugin may no longer be necessary.

 Based off of *CustomResourceRegisterPlugin* made by [wmigor](https://github.com/wmigor/godot-mono-custom-resource-register)